drdaemos/xc5-docs/en/getting_started/index.md

 You start with basic guides about X-Cart development process:

-1.  {% link "Creating an empty module" H1ar4zrP %};
+1.  {% link "Creating an empty module" ref_KLBakhPi %};
-2.  {% link "Changing design" Skx6SNzHP %};
+2.  {% link "Changing design" ref_s0pEdaWQ %};
-3.  {% link "Changing logic" H1G6r4zSD %};
+3.  {% link "Changing logic" ref_FyW2p51q %};
-4.  {% link "Working with settings" H1Z6SNGSw %}.
+4.  {% link "Working with settings" ref_y2oAwps5 %}.

-Also, there is an article about {% link "X-Cart SDK" S17mLEfHD %} that eases and speeds up the development process.
+Also, there is an article about {% link "X-Cart SDK" ref_sOOo7DOJ %} that eases and speeds up the development process.